New York University

 Graduates admitted to their first-choice residency program:

-Most popular residency and specialty programs (2013 and 2014 classes): anesthesiology, dermatology, emergency medicine, internal medicine, neurology, pediatrics, psychiatry, radiology - diagnostic, surgery - general
+Most popular residency and specialty programs (2013 and 2014 classes): anesthesiology, emergency medicine, internal medicine, neurology, obstetrics and gynecology, orthopaedic surgery, pediatrics, psychiatry, surgery - general

 Degree Finder Tool

 U.S. News University Directory can match you with Online Programs that meet your criteria in a few simple steps.